xvalovic/swi1-2017-even-git/Cboosa.md

 Please change me somehow.

-Your favorite fruit: ...
+Your favorite fruit: Banana I guess.

 Your favorite city: Helsinki

-Your favorite vegetable: ...
+Your favorite vegetable: Tomato.

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: Chocolate.

 Your favorite season: Summer.